stajahlee/DM-Power-Core-Version/README.md

 * [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=45RLH5HDMQZYC) I love to work on this but don't always have time.
 Consider a friendly gesture, nice words and alpha testing go a long way if you want to help but not donate.
 * Email : [matthewjearly@gmail.com](mailto::matthewjearly@gmail.com)
 * Tweet : [**_@matthewjayearly_**](https://twitter.com/matthewjayearly)

-#### ToDo
-1. build interfaced version : _in progress this summer_
-    * see other branches for more information
-2. improve tools